pcollinsTech/pcollinsTech/content/projects/2018-09-31--digital-works-agency/index.md

 ##The Brief

 Digital Works Agency wanted to bring their website over from Squarespace.
-It needed a clean, modern but professional to show off their skillset,
+It needed a fresh look, modern but professional, giving them the ability to showcase the work they do.

 ##The Result

-The
+Digital Works Agency continue to